 - Social Skill Club for Neurodivergent Learning

 - Access to and training for relevant assistive technology and software

 - Referrals to additional resources both on-campus and off-campus

 - Accessible housing with relevant room features

-- Emotional Support Animal (ESA) requests and processing
+- Service animal and Emotional Support Animal (ESA) requests and processing

 Rights and Responsibilities